Barak-S/cra-mui-boilerplate/README.md

 - `types.js` - Component specific types, like `ListItem`, `IconType` etc. Do not keep the component's `Props` here.
 Keep it next to the component's code.
 - `utils.js` - Different utils required for the component.
 - `view.jsx` - Use this file for keeping component's view-related code if it is too big or the component is too complex.
-- `index.test.jsx`, `utils.test.js`, etc. - Tests files for the component and it's parts.

 Each root folder should contains `index.js` file and export all of it components.
 For example `src/components/Auth/index.js`: